RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 To prevent unauthorized access to RS, you can [enforce account lockout]({{< relref "/rs/administering/designing-production/security/login-lockout.md" >}}) after a specified number of failed login attempts.

+### Session timeout

+When you log in to the Web UI, your account is automatically logged out after 15 minutes of inactivity.